 Ileal Conduit Surgery

-During creation of an ileal conduit, the doctor removes a short section of the small intestine, the long tube that helps digest food.
-He or she uses the intestine to create a conduit, or channel, that connects the ureters to a surgically created opening in the abdomen called a stoma.
-The ureters are tube-like structures that carry urine from the kidneys to the bladder.
+During creation of an ileal conduit, the doctor removes a short section of the small intestine, the tube that helps digest food.
+He or she uses the intestine to create a conduit, or channel, that connects the ureters, tube-like structures that normally carry urine from the kidneys to the bladder, to a surgically created opening in the abdomen called a stoma.

 After the surgery, urine passes from the kidneys, into the ureters, through the conduit, and out the stoma into a plastic receptacle called a urostomy bag or pouch.
 The pouch is worn on the outside of the body, underneath clothes, where it discreetly collects urine.

 The urostomy pouch is emptied three or four times a day.
-Our nurses and physicians can help you learn how to care for the stoma and use the urostomy pouch.
+Our nurses and doctors can help you learn how to care for the stoma and use the urostomy pouch.

 To create a neobladder, doctors use a segment of the small intestine that is three to four times longer than the segment needed to create an ileal conduit.
 The neobladder is attached to the ureters and the urethra, the tube that carries urine to the outside of the body.
 For this reason, the urethra needs to be intact for this procedure.

 A neobladder gives you the ability to urinate without wearing a urostomy pouch.
-Our physicians and nurses can teach you how adjust to the new sensations that tell you when to urinate.
-They can also help you learn how to adjust to complications associated with a neobladder, such as urine leakage or the inability to empty the bladder completely.
+Our doctors and nurses can teach you how adjust to the new sensations that tell you when to urinate.
+They can also help you learn how to adjust to complications associated with a neobladder, such as urine leakage or the inability to empty the neobladder completely.

-People who are not candidates for a neobladder surgery but wish to avoid a urostomy pouch may be eligible for catheterizable reservoir surgery.
-In this procedure, doctors use tissue from the intestines to create a reservoir, which a small pouch inside the body, that collects urine.
+People who are not candidates for a neobladder surgery but wish to avoid a urostomy pouch may be eligible for continent urinary tract reconstruction, also called catheterizable reservoir surgery.
+In this procedure, doctors use tissue from the intestines to create a reservoir, which is a small pouch inside the body that collects urine.
 This pouch is connected to the ureters and to a small stoma in the abdomen.

 The reservoir needs to be emptied every few hours by passing a catheter, a thin, hollow tube, through the stoma.
-At NYU Langone, surgeons often create the stoma in the belly button to make the opening less visible.
+At Perlmutter Cancer Center, surgeons often create the stoma in the belly button to make the opening less visible.
 Our nurses and doctors can help you learn how to care for the stoma and empty the reservoir.